rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 ### 4. Configuring Persistent Data for Pipeline Components

 The internal [Docker registry]({{< baseurl >}}/rancher/v2.x/en/tools/pipelines/#reg) and the [Minio]({{< baseurl >}}/rancher/v2.x/en/tools/pipelines/#minio) wokrloads use ephemeral volumes by default.
-This default storage works out-of-the-box and makes testing easy, but it does not help in cases of disaster recovery.
-We recommend that you to configure these two deployments to persist their data.
+This default storage works out-of-the-box and makes testing easy, but you lose the build images and build logs if the node running the Docker Registry or Minio fails.
+In most cases this is fine.
+If you want build images and logs to survive node failures, you can configure the Docker Registry and Minio to use persistent volumes.

 Complete both [A—Configuring Persistent Data for Docker Registry](#a—configuring-persistent-data-for-docker-registry) _and_ [B—Configuring Persistent Data for Minio](#b—configuring-persistent-data-for-minio).